-51. Is there a TERS claim where the employer required the employee to take annual leave during the lockdown in terms of section 20 (10) of the Basic Condition of Employment Act?
+49. Is there a TERS claim where the employer required the employee to take annual leave during the lockdown in terms of section 20 (10) of the BCEA?

-- An employer, who has required an employee to take annual leave may set off any amount received from the UIF in respect of that employee's COVID-19 benefit against the amount paid to the employee in respect of annual leave provided that the employer credits the employee with the proportionate entitlement to paid annual leave in the future. - In addition, in terms of a TERS Directive published on 26 May 2020, the purpose of the TERS directive has been extended to include providing a benefit to workers who have been directed to take annual leave in terms of the relevant provisions of the BCEA.
+An employer, who has required an employee to take annual leave may set off any amount received from the UIF in respect of that employee's COVID-19 benefit against the amount paid to the employee in respect of annual leave provided that the employer credits the employee with the proportionate entitlement to paid annual leave in the future.

-52. What about employees placed on annual leave during the lockdown - do they get paid for public holidays and, if not, may they claim under TERS?
+50. What about employees placed on annual leave during the lockdown - do they get paid for public holidays and, if not, may they claim under TERS?